S101: Python 1

 Step into the shoes of search engine giant, Google when you utilise Python to solve your problems.
 Or understand the Python code behind the virality of your Instagram posts.
 The simplicity and practicality of Python are widely revelled by programmers and developers around the world and you can be in awe as well by starting Python today.Writing a program to generate only Prime Numbers

 Python is a suitable language to get students with zero background started on coding/ programming.
 After learning the syntax and data types, students will have the basic foundations to build practically anything from software, to apps, to websites.

-This course is a manifestation of the synergistic pairing of Mathematics and Programming.
-Our award-winning curriculum utilize knowledge from the GCE “O” and “A” level Mathematics for students to pick up Python programming skills.
+This course is a materialisation of the synergistic pairing of Mathematics and Programming.
+Our award-winning curriculum utilises knowledge from the GCE “O” and “A” level Mathematics for students to pick up Python programming skills.
 Students will thus have a better understanding on complex and abstract Mathematical concepts.

 Want to find out more?
 Check out our FAQs.

 Introduction to Python

 Simultaneous Equation Solver